 How Your Montana Paycheck Works

 Note that withholding calculations changed slightly from 2017 to 2018 because of the tax plan that President Trump signed into law in December 2017.
-The IRS released updated tax withholding guidelines in January 2018 and taxpayers should have seen changes to their paychecks to reflect the new tax rates starting in February 2018.
-If you didn’t double check your withholdings at that time, it’s a good idea to look over your W-4 in early 2019.
+The IRS released updated tax withholding guidelines in January 2018, and taxpayers should have seen changes to their paychecks following that.
+If you didn’t double check your withholdings at that time, it’s a good idea to look over your W-4 to ensure it's still correct.

 Montana Median Household Income